-Either option comes with its own pros and cons.
+Both options come with their own pros and cons.

-Once your website is large enough for you to consider paying for the technology of a dedicated server, you will know that you are finally among the other “big boys” of the Internet.
+Once your website grows to the point where you’re considering investing in a dedicated server, you’ll know you’re finally among the other “big players” on the Internet.

-While some providers of dedicated server hosting offer to fully manage your server (at an additional cost of course), you can choose to save some money by handling the technical aspects yourself.
+While some providers of dedicated server hosting offer full server management (at an additional cost, of course), you can choose to save money by handling the technical aspects yourself.
 However, if you lack the necessary administrative skills, you might encounter complex situations.
 On the positive side, you have complete control over every aspect of your website.

-Remember, do not select from among cheap hosting providers if your site requires a great deal of bandwidth as well as disk space, even if you feel confident that your website will grow in the future, don’t opt for cheap hosting providers.
-Make the right choice in the beginning and prevent problems in the future.
+Remember, if your website requires a substantial amount of bandwidth and disk space, even if you’re confident that your site will grow in the future, don’t opt for cheap hosting providers.
+Make the right choice from the beginning to prevent problems down the road.

-We at WebHostingPeople provide both shared as well as dedicated servers to meet your requirements.
+At WebHostingPeople, we offer both shared and dedicated servers to meet your requirements.